grafana/grafana-operator/docs/docs/api.md

         <td>string</td>
         <td>
-          GroupInterval defines how long to wait before sending a notification about new alerts added to a group for which an initial notification has already been sent.
-(Usually ~5m or more.)<br/>
+          GroupInterval defines how long to wait before sending a notification about new alerts added to a group for which an initial notification has already been sent.<br/>
         </td>
         <td>false</td>
       </tr><tr>